TWG REVITALIZED – NEW TWG BOARD OF DIRECTORS ELECTED – Laryssa Courtney new TWG President

 Editorial Notes: A version of this article was published in the 04/27 edition of The Ukrainian Weekly.
 A well documented example of Russian atrocities is the massacre in Bucha.

-From left ro right, TWG board members Rosalie Norair and Alexa Chopivsky; Embassy of Ukraine First Secretary Kateryna Smagliy; Oleksandra Matviichuk; TWG president Laryssa Courtney; TWG board members George Masiuk and Marika Jurach.
+From left to right, TWG board members Rosalie Norair and Alexa Chopivsky; Embassy of Ukraine First Secretary Kateryna Smagliy; Oleksandra Matviichuk; TWG president Laryssa Courtney; TWG board members George Masiuk and Marika Jurach.

 Summer 2023: TWG Summer Interns at the Embassy of Ukraine Comment on Their Experience